Inflectra/rapise-documentation/docs/Guide/web_auto_waiting.md

 ## What is Auto-Waiting?

-Auto-Waiting ensures that actions like clicks, typing, or selecting elements are only performed when the targeted web element is:
+Auto-Waiting ensures that actions such as clicks, typing, or selecting elements are only performed when the targeted web element is:

 - **Visible** on the screen.
 - **Enabled** and ready for interaction.